GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-1-hello-window.md

 glfwWindowHint(GLFW_SCALE_TO_MONITOR, GLFW_FALSE);
 ```

-This will tell `GLFW` to not scale the window in any way, should you have setup a specific scaling
+This will tell `GLFW` to not scale the window in any way, should you have set up a specific scaling
 other than 100% on your desktop.
-That will keep the windowsize at what we set it, without thinking
+That will keep the window size at what we set it, and lets us
-about odd fractionals to manually scale the windowsize for any arbitrary scaling on your OS.
+forget about fractional window and pixel scaling.

 ```cpp
 glfwWindowHint(GLFW_CLIENT_API, GLFW_NO_API);